brenton-leighton/multiple-cursors.nvim/README.md

 ### [gbprod/stay-in-place.nvim](https://github.com/gbprod/stay-in-place.nvim)

-Maintain cursor position when indenting and unindenting.
+Maintains cursor position when indenting and unindenting.
+This plugin can be used with multiple cursors by adding key maps, e.g.

 ```lua
 custom_key_maps = {